Inference for the Case Probability in High-dimensional Logistic Regression: Theoretical Justification

 The first component on the right hand side of the above summation is not involved with the estimator $\widehat{\beta}$, so that the standard probability argument can be applied to establish the asymptotic normality.
-The second component on the right hand side of \eqref{eq: technical decomposition} captures the error of estimating $\beta$ by $\widehat{\beta}$.
-We will provide a sharp control of this error term through the development of suitable empirical process theory.
-The following lemma addresses the approximation error in the decoupling decomposition \eqref{eq: technical decomposition}.
+The second component on the right hand side of \eqref{eq: technical decomposition} captures the error incurred on estimating $\beta$ by $\widehat{\beta}$.
+We now provide a sharp control of this error term by suitable empirical process theory.

 \begin{Lemma} Suppose that Conditions {\rm (A1)} and ${\rm (A2)}$ hold and the initial estimator $\widehat{\beta}$ satisfies Condition {\rm (B)}, then with probability greater than $1-p^{-c}-\exp(-cn)-{1}/{t_0}$, {